-- Oils - Any fat which exists in liquid form at room temperature.
+- Oils - any fat that exists in liquid form at room temperature.
 Oils are also any substances that do not mix with water and have a greasy feel.

 - Animal fats - butter, lard, cream, fat in (and on) meats.

-- Vegetable fats - olive oil, peanut oil, flax seed oil, corn oil.
+- Vegetable fats - olive oil, peanut oil, flax seed oil, corn oil, for instance.

 Lipids are an important part of the diet of all humans and many types of animals.
 Fat is stored in the body for many reasons.

 Saturated fats are solid at room temperature and are sometimes called solid fat.
 They are totally saturated, meaning that each molecule of fat is covered in hydrogen atoms.
-Nutritionists say saturated fats increase health risks if you consume too much over a long period of time.
-A large intake of saturated fats will eventually raise cholesterol levels, which can lead to cardiovascular disease and possibly stroke, says the American Heart Association8.
+Saturated fats increase health risks if a person consumes too much over a long period of time.

 Where is saturated fat found?

-The largest amounts of saturated fats can be found in meat (mammals), meat products, the skin of poultry, dairy products, many processed foods such as cakes, biscuits, pastries and crisps, as well as coconut oil, palm oil, and cocoa butter.
+The highest levels of saturated fats can be found in meat (mammals), meat products, the skin of poultry, dairy products, many processed foods, such as cakes, biscuits, pastries, and chips, as well as coconut oil, palm oil, and cocoa butter.

 Where are monounsaturated fats found?

-There are a number of spaces around each polyunsaturated fat molecule - they are not saturated with hydrogen atoms.
-Nutritionists say polyunsaturated fat is good for our health, especially those from fish, known as the Omega-3 polyunsaturated fatty acids.
+In polyunsaturated fats, there are a number of spaces around each polyunsaturated fat molecule - they are not saturated with hydrogen atoms.

-Omega-3 polyunsaturated fatty acids protect us from heart disease as they lower blood cholesterol levels.
-Health care professionals say Omega-3 polyunsaturated fatty acids may also help reduce the symptoms experienced by people who suffer from arthritis, joint problems in general, and some skin diseases.
+Omega-3 fatty acids protect against heart disease by lowering blood cholesterol levels and possibly inflammation.
+Healthcare professionals say omega-3 polyunsaturated fatty acids may also help reduce the symptoms experienced by people who suffer from arthritis, joint problems in general, and some skin diseases.

 Trans fats are synthetically made, they do not naturally occur.
 Trans fats are created in an industrial process that adds hydrogen to liquid vegetable oils to make them more solid.
 They are also known as partially hydrogenated oils.

 Trans fats are not essential for human life and they most certainly do not promote good health.
-Consuming trans fats increases your LDL cholesterol level (bad cholesterol) and lowers levels of HDL cholesterol (good cholesterol), which in turn raises your risk of developing coronary heart disease and stroke about 3 times higher than other fats.
+Consuming trans fats increases LDL cholesterol level and lowers levels of HDL cholesterol; this, in turn, raises the risk of developing coronary heart disease and stroke about 3 times higher than other fats.

 Experts say that trans fats from partially hydrogenated oils are worse for your health than naturally occurring oils.

 Trans fats have become popular because food companies find them easy to use and cheap to produce.
 They also last a long time and can give food a nice taste.
-As trans fats can be used many times in commercial friers they are commonly used in fast food outlets and restaurants.
+As trans fats can be used many times in commercial fryers, they are commonly used in fast food outlets and restaurants.
 Several cities and states, including New York City, Philadelphia, and California, have banned or are in the process of banning trans fats.